 * Many vulnerable electronic circuits, power supply circuits etc.

 The following image shows an example NTC component:

 Identifying the NTC Thermistor from its Print Mark:

+Before learning how to use an NTC thermistor, the users must first know to read the label and the rating of the device.
 The first digit "5" indicates the resistance of the part at normal conditions.
 Here it indicates 5 Ohms.

 The subsequent alphabet and the digit indicate the diameter of the particular part, here it's 11mm.